Academic Information

 REPEATING GRADUATE COURSES

 Graduate students may repeat only once a maximum of two graduate courses in which they have received a grade of "B-" or less.
-In case of repeating a course, only the latter grade will be counted in calculating the cumulative GPA.
+In case of repeating a course, only the higher grade will be counted in calculating the cumulative GPA.

 CREDIT BY EXAMINATION